misterblack1/appleII_deadtest/README.md

 * Remember that each bit of DRAM in each bank is parallel with the other banks, so even if the test is running on the first 4K of RAM, you could have a bad chip in an adjacent bank causing a bit error in the first 4K.

 ## To use this ROM
+(See also on YouTube: [Apple II Dead Test Diagnostic: How it works on a good system](https://youtu.be/60skMMOYuAw?si=O4dUQrf9blEDD3wS))

 * It is designed to run in the `F8` ROM socket on the Apple II, Apple II+, language card or Apple ROM card.
 * Since Apple uses 2316 (2K) mask ROMs on their motherboard and on the Apple ROM card, you will need an adapter to use an EPROM in any of these sockets.
 (Make one or use a PCB).